 Over time, much of the antiquities were destroyed or stolen, including the sarcophagus of Diocletian, and its fate is unknown.

 Additional works resulted in the palace being incorporated into the City of Split as it developed, yet the original palace can still be seen and provides an impression of how it was when used by Diocletian.

-In 1979 the palace and surrounding historic city was declared a UNESCO World Heritage Site.
-Currently the World Monuments Fund is working on a conservation project at the palace, which includes the cleaning and restoring of the stone and plasterwork and also the surveying of its structural integrity.
+In 1979 the palace and the surrounding historic city was declared a UNESCO World Heritage Site.
+Currently, the World Monuments Fund is working on a conservation project at the palace, which includes the cleaning and restoring of the stone and plasterwork and also the surveying of its structural integrity.

 To see more photographs and take a virtual tour of the site click on the photoshow below.

 All Photographs were taken by and are copyright of Ron Gatepain